 A contempt citation may be issued by the Presiding Disciplinary Judge or the presiding officer.
 A copy of the contempt citation, together with the findings of fact made by the Presiding Disciplinary Judge or the presiding officer surrounding the contempt, shall be filed with the Supreme Court.
-Then determine whether to impose contempt.
+The Supreme Court shall then determine whether to impose contempt.